-Although the bio-fouling levels on any individual vessel may seem insignificant, the capacity of some species with pest potential to successfully breed in large numbers can constitute a threat, and the risk of incursions is multiplied by the frequency of vessel visits.
-Prevention of new incursions, by management of vectors to minimise the risk of introduction and translocation enables protection of the marine environment.
+Although the bio-fouling levels on any individual vessel may seem insignificant, the capacity of some species with pest potential to successfully breed in large numbers can constitute a threat.
+The ship bio security risk of incursions is multiplied by the frequency of vessel visits.
+Prevention of new incursions by management of vectors to minimise the risk of introduction and translocation enables protection of the marine environment.

 Hull Surface Treatment (HST) technology provides an effective anti-fouling treatment to the laminar flow areas of commercial shipping by applying thermal shock to these niche areas.
 This more specialised and detailed treatment does require diver intervention as opposed to the Standard HST application to hulls due to using a much smaller hand-held HST thermal applicator.